ThisIsNotJustin/Facebook-Webscraper/README.md

 ![](https://github.com/ThisIsNotJustin/Facebook-Webscraper/blob/main/AsoroLogo.png)

 Requirements:

-twilio (make sure to provide your own account_sid, auth_token, and phone numbers)
+TWILIO (make sure to provide your own account_sid, auth_token, and phone numbers)

-selenium (make sure to have the chrome webdriver installed and provide the path to the executable in the service variable)
+SELENIUM (make sure to have the chrome webdriver installed and provide the path to the executable in the service variable)

-a Facebook account with access to the group you want to monitor
+A Facebook account with access to the group you want to monitor

 Usage:
 Fill in your Facebook account credentials in the username.send_keys("") and password.send_keys("") lines